Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Chandler has 13 operational public transport stops, all of which are bus stops.
-These stops are served by 10 different routes that collectively facilitate 516 weekly passenger trips.
-The accessibility of these stops is limited, with residents typically located 766 meters from the nearest stop.
-As a predominantly residential area, most commuting is outward-bound, with cars being the primary mode of transport for 90% of residents.
-On average, there are 2.5 vehicles per dwelling in Chandler, which is higher than the regional average.
+Chandler has 13 active public transport stops, all of which are bus stops.
+These stops are served by 10 different routes that together facilitate 516 weekly passenger trips.
+Transport accessibility in Chandler is rated as limited, with residents typically located 766 meters away from the nearest stop.
+As a predominantly residential area, most residents commute outwards, primarily using cars (90%).
+The average vehicle ownership per dwelling is 2.5, which is above the regional average.
 According to the 2021 Census, 27.6% of residents work from home, a figure that may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport